lucidrains/ring-attention-pytorch/README.md

     - [x] add the permutating logic before and after transformer
     - [x] add causal masking logic - account for sub bucketing by flash attention

+- [ ] fix autoregressive when there is greater than 1 flash attention tile per machine
 - [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first
 - [ ] figure out batch_isend_irecv